Jarkka/balls-and-stuff-fgj17/README.md

 # Skyballs Deluxe
 > A Global Game Jam game by Jarkka Salminen and Jesse Luoto

-Shoot for the stars and take the Skyball Deluxe challenge to guide your space ball through hyperspace platforms!
+Shoot for the stars and take the Skyballs Deluxe challenge to guide your space ball through hyperspace platforms!

 ## Play now!